+The Community Hall at Park Hill is available for rent.
+For more information call 860-623-8467.

 Although the complex, which was opened in 1970, was built with state funds, it is owned and operated by the East Windsor Housing Authority without any state, federal or local subsidies.
 Park Hill is a totally self-sustained low-income facility operated on the rents collected from the tenants who are on a fixed income.
 Park Hill not only houses elderly fixed income residents, but by state law must also provide housing for disabled citizens of any age who are receiving Social Security Disability.

 Park Hill is currently at 100% capacity, housing ninety-three tenants, of which six are non-elderly disabled.
 There is currently a waiting list of thirty-six applicants for housing.
 The probable waiting time for housing is one year or more.

-EWHA employs four full-time personnel to operate and maintain its properties, an Executive Director, Administrative Assistant and two Maintenance Personnel.
+EWHA employs three full-time and one part-time personnel to operate and maintain its properties, an Executive Director, Administrative Assistant and two Maintenance Personnel.

 The Housing Authority currently owns approximately seven and one half acres of undeveloped farmland, connected to the existing complex.
 As moneys become available, we hope to develop this into more elderly or assisted living housing.